 To help offset the cost of tuition we hire a limited number of student assistants to work in our center.
 Student assistants are hired in the beginning of every semester.

-For those interested in evaluating potential scholarship opportunities, please use the Scholarship Search Engine hosted by The Office for Student Financial Affairs.
+For those interested in evaluating potential scholarship opportunities, please use the Scholarship Search Engine hosted by the Office of Student Financial Aid and Scholarships.

 Federal Student Aid and Loans

 Most students (U.S. Citizens/U.S. Residents) are eligible to receive federal loans.
 To apply for federal loans, you must complete the Federal Student Aid FAFSA Application.

 You can get more details on the UF Financial Aid website.